knative/docs/docs/eventing/getting-started.md

 foo-display          True             default   http://foo-display.default.svc.cluster.local/    16s
 ```

-Both `Triggers` should be `READY` and pointing to the correct `Broker`  and `Subscriber_URI`.
+Both `Triggers` should be ready and pointing to the correct `Broker`  and `Subscriber_URI`.
 If this is not the case, see the [Debugging Guide](./debugging/README.md).

 You have now created all of the subcomponents needed to recieve and manage events.
-In the next section, you will create the subcomponents that will create and send events.
+In the next section, you will create the subcomponent that will be used to create your events.